Useful Business Links

 The Planning and Urban Design Agency’s website contains useful information regarding zoning, permits, and other City ordinances.

 Please let the Citizens’ Service Bureau know if someone around you is performing construction or demolition without a permit.
 The C.S.B. will then get in touch with the License Collector’s Office.
 This is a great way to protect the business interests of those companies that are performing within the law.

-The website for the Better Business Bureau for Eastern Missouri and Southern Illinois contains helpful data regarding area businesses and any complaints filed against them.
+The Better Business Bureau for Eastern Missouri and Southern Illinois contains helpful data regarding area businesses and any complaints filed against them.